 You could spend a full day here easily, especially as there are a number of in-house cafes.
 Consider joining one of the regular volunteer-led tours or taking advantage of the free, multilanguage 'Director's Tour' audioguide, which introduces the gallery's highlights.
 There's also a dedicated audioguide for kids.

 The National Gallery's documentary and avant-garde film program takes place several times a month in the East Building auditorium.
-Free classical concerts fill the air on Sundays in the West Building's West Garden Court.
+Free classical concerts fill the air on Sundays, fall through spring, in the West Building's West Garden Court.
 Check www.nga.gov/calendar for details of all events.